Imagining Indigenous Peoples in the Worlds of Peter Pan

 In allowing such responses, however, Peter Pan merely becomes an extreme example of a characteristic of all texts generally.
 There is nothing particularly indeterminate about Treasure Island, but it was open to re-imagining by Barrie and his young friends.
 And the story based on those re-imaginings remains open; as well as versions in movies and published novels, there are over 2000 new stories about Neverland on FanFiction.net.

-But while Neverland is an invitation to imagine, it wouldn’t seem like Neverland anymore if a story focussed on robots and talking clams and left out the pirates.
+But while Neverland is an invitation to imagine, it wouldn’t seem like Neverland anymore if the story focussed on robots and talking clams and left out the pirates.
 The same goes for the Redskins Barrie depicts–and that causes a problem.

 (Redskins–I should note here my discomfort in using that term.
 I am also uncomfortable about “Indians,” but I’ll use both these contentious terms in this talk, along with a variety of others, each of which comes with its own problems: Native Americans, aboriginals, indigenous peoples, the Canadian term “First Nations peoples.”
 The more different terms I use, I figure, the less authority any one of them possesses.)